container-job-runner/fedora-sc-builder/README.md

 ## Description

-This stack creates a non-root user with matching id and groupid as host user,
-and uses dnf to install basic support for any subset of the following:
+This stack creates a non-root user with matching id and groupid as host user,  and uses dnf to install basic support for any subset of the following:

 1. **Languages**
    - c, c++
    - Fortran
    - Python 3
    - Julia
    - R
    - latex
 2. **Libraries**
    - matplotlib
    - BLAS, LAPACK
    - OPENMPI
 3. **dev environments**
    - jupyter notebook, jupyter lab
    - vim,
 4. **Package Managers**
    - spack

+Note: configuration for jupyter is stored in a bound folder inside the stack directory.

 ## Customization